launchscout/live_elements/README.md

 # LiveElements

+## Goals
 The goal of LiveElements is to improve the ergonomics of integrating custom HTML elements with [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view).

+## Non-goals
+This project assumes
+you are using custom elements on a page served by phoenix.
+If you are building custom elements that need to talk to a phoenix app but live on a page not served by phoenix (on a statically generated site for example), you may want to check out [LiveState](https://hexdocs.pm/live_state) instead.

+## Description

-We accomplish this by creating helper functions to make working with custom elements just as easy as any other LiveView functional component.
+We accomplish our goal by creating helper functions to make working with custom elements just as easy as any other LiveView functional component.

 For example, let's say you have a `<todo-list>` custom element that has an attribute